metaphi-org/go-rate-limiter/README.md

 - **Granular Rate Limiting**: Supports rate limiting across different time granularities, such as seconds, minutes, hours, days, weeks, and months.
 - **Customizable**: Define your own rate-limiting configurations with ease.
 - **Safe Increments**: Ensures atomic updates and handles race conditions during increments.
-- **DynamoDB Support**: Built-in support for DynamoDB as the datastore for distributed rate limiting.
+- **DynamoDB and Redis Support**: Built-in support for DynamoDB and Redis as datastores for distributed rate limiting.

 ## Installation